About the HRC

 The HRC hosts the Australasian Consortium of Humanities Research Centres (ACHRC).
 Through this, the HRC provides an interface and point of contact for humanities research centres across Australia and New Zealand to participate in a community of networks, representation, visibility and advocacy.

-Updated: 27 January 2022/Responsible Officer: Head, Centre/Page Contact: CASS Marketing & Communications
+Updated: 23 September 2024/Responsible Officer: Head, Centre/Page Contact: CASS Marketing & Communications